rotx/homeassistant-components/binary_sensor-httpserver.md

 In `configuration.yaml`, add the new _httpserver_ binary_sensor platform.
 Add one _sensor_ for each HTTP path you wish to respond to.
 Home Assistant will create one binary sensor for each.
 The `listen_port` is an available local port (the _PORT_ mentioned above).
-`reset` is the time in seconds after triggering when the sensor returns to its "off" state.
+`reset_delay` is the time in seconds after triggering when the sensor returns to its "off" state.
 `device_class` is a standard binary_sensor device class.

 ```